 If you are the type who can usually bypass the sunscreen and be fine, this is likely not going to be one of those times.

 The summer heat and UV rays are intense.
 It won’t take much to get totally fried to a crisp in the burning Moab sun.
-It would absolutely suck if this happened on the first day of your trip, leaving you sore and overheated for the rest of your time there.
+It would suck if this happened on the first day of your trip, leaving you sore and overheated for the rest of your time there.
 So do yourself a favour and wear some sunscreen.

-Final Thoughts on How to Mitigate the Heat in Moab This Summer
+Final Thoughts on Visiting Moab in Summer

 With the right steps and proper preparation, Moab can be an amazing summer destination.
 Follow these 9 tips I have laid out for you and you will be a ton more prepared to face the heat and come out of your trip with nothing short of amazing memories.